 HCDD has a dedicated Compliance Division to conduct long-term monitoring over ongoing programs.
 This Division will conduct monitoring and compliance for the activities funded by the CDBG-DR15 Program.
 HCDD's Compliance Division is comprised of three sections: Contract Monitoring, Contract Compliance, and Real Estate Compliance.
 All 3 of these sections ensure funding recipients, developers, contract service providers, and all contracted agencies adhere to city, state, and federal regulations and requirements when operating, facilitating, or developing HCDD administered programs and activities.
 In order to effectuate the necessary oversight, these sections utilize the aforementioned HCDD Monitoring Plan, which includes monitoring procedures, scheduling, and standards, to provide HUD-funded activity compliance and performance reviews for all funding recipients, including internal HCDD program operations.
-To ensure timely monitoring of recipients, staff conduct monitoring and compliance reviews based on predetermined scheduling.
-However, at times staff may use circumstantial monitoring, which is the monitoring of programs and projects related to an acute or chronic matter uncovered by an external audit or necessitated by the possibility of fraud, waste, or mismanagement.
+To ensure timely monitoring of recipients, staff conduct monitoring, which is the monitoring of programs and projects related to an acute or chronic matter uncovered by an external audit or necessitated by the possibility of fraud, waste, or mismanagement.
 The monitoring process reviews consist of entrance meetings, analysis of documentation, client interviews, exit meetings, development and issuance of compliance review reports, and if necessary, follow-up reviews and letters.